data2intelligence/Tres_main/README.md

 3, merge.Median.AUC: Area under the ROC curve to measure the quality signatures in "merge.Median", using T-cell persistance markers (Krishna et al., Science 2021) as the evaluation standard.
 4, merge.signature: One overall Tres signature, which is the median across all datasets.

-# Stage 3: predict clinical response of immune checkpoint blockade, CAR T, and adoptive cell transfer
+# Stage 3: predict clinical response of immune checkpoint inhibitor (ICI), CAR T, and adoptive cell transfer
 After creating the Tres signature, you can run "./predict.py" to evaluate qualities of therapy response predictions (Figure 2 in the manuscript).
 All results files are named as *.pdf in data/output.

-**Task 1**: predict responder versus non-responder status using pretreatment samples:
+**Task 1**: predict responder versus non-responder status using T cells from pretreatment tumors for ICI or infusion products for CAR T:
 This task will analyze cohorts:
 Atezolizumab+Paclitaxel\_Pre\_Zhang2021\_TNBC
 CD19CAR\_Infusion\_Fraietta2018\_CLL